bcfisher/slsworkshop-sample-app/README.md

 This sample app was taken from [here](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb)

+## Phases

+There are two phases in this lab.
+To go the phase 1 exercise, checkout the phase1 tag, e.g. `git checkout phase1`.
+For phase2, check out phase2 for the starting point.

 ## Software dependencies

 To install the uuid library used to generate ids for this sample, do this: